 Because we are a small College, students are able to take leadership positions at many levels in the College and community.
 There are positions on the Student Council, Sub Councils, in the Houses, Board of Trustees Rep and Head Students.
 There are also a number of committees and sub-committees that they can serve on.

-Our BOT Representative for 2019 is Kate McIntosh.
+Our BOT Representative for 2022 is Giavana Santelli.

 Each year students from Years 9 - 13 elect a student to represent them on the Board of Trustees.
 This person is a full member of the Board and has voting rights.
 Their task is to bring a student point of view to discussions and decisions.

 A group of students are elected each year to the Student Council.
 They meet regularly and present ideas for consideration to the College Senior Management, Staff and Board.
 The Council takes an active role and is supporting student affairs, with running assemblies, mufti days for charitable causes and organising the annual Ball.

 Student Council is a body of all the College student leaders and they meet to coordinate the Sub Councils and other community representatives.
 They make sure that everyone in the College is informed.
 In forming the Sub Councils, one junior and one senior student is selected from each Tutor Group.
 They are led by a Year 13 student who has been selected by staff and management.
 They are responsible for mufti days, discos, house sports competitions, the ball and fundraising activities.